JanssenProject/jans/docs/admin/auth-server/endpoints/token-revocation.md

 # Overview

-Janssen Server supports token revocation endpoint to enable invalidation of refresh or access token.
+Janssen Server supports token revocation endpoint to enables a client to notify the server that previously obtained refresh or access token is no longer needed, allowing the server to clean up security credentials.
 Implementation conforms with [token revocation specification](https://datatracker.ietf.org/doc/html/rfc7009).

+Since a token is part of a grant, when the token is invalidated, all other token within the same grant are also revoked. i.e when a refresh token related to a grant is invalidated, all access tokens from the same grant are also invalidated and vice-versa.

 URL to access revocation endpoint on Janssen Server is listed in the response of Janssen Server's well-known [configuration endpoint](./configuration.md) given below.